Now accepting new patients — call 212-328-1180

 Visceral Manipulation is typically very gentle.
 Most people describe the work as:

-• Light touch
+• Light, comfortable touch

-• Subtle stretching or "unwinding"
+• Subtle stretching or a sense of “unwinding”

 • Warmth, softening, or shifting sensations